 Statistics batch size is specified on this screen.
 The total amount of time and the rate at which data is collected can be adjusted.
+Note that with pyroelectric energy sensors, the batch size is specified in terms of pulses, not time.

 By default, thermopile and optical sensors are sampled 10 times per second.
 This is the maximum sampling rate possible.
+Pyroelectric energy sensors have a factory default sample rate of one sample per laser pulse.
+Using the STATS Setup screen lets you set the meter so that it does not sample every single laser pulse.

-To change the current stat settings, press the STATS SETUP soft key to display the STATS: Setup screen:
+To change the current stat settings, press the STATS SETUP soft key.
+Depending on the type of sensor attached to the meter and the measurement being taken, one of the following STATS: Setup screens will appear: